WellthCare

-Open Enrollment is the annual period when you can sign up for, change, or drop your employer-sponsored health insurance plan.
-For most employer-based plans, this window typically occurs once a year, often in the fall (like October or November), with new coverage taking effect on January 1st of the following year.
-However, the exact dates are set by your employer, so you must pay close attention to internal communications from your HR or benefits team.
-For individual plans purchased on the Health Insurance Marketplace (ACA/Obamacare), the federal Open Enrollment period usually runs from November 1 to January 15, with a December 15 deadline for coverage starting January 1.
+Open Enrollment is your annual window to sign up for, change, or drop employer-sponsored health insurance.
+For most employer plans, that window opens once a year, usually in the fall — October or November — with new coverage starting January 1.
+But exact dates are set by your employer, so watch for emails from HR.
+For individual plans on the Health Insurance Marketplace (ACA/Obamacare), the federal Open Enrollment period runs from November 1 to January 15, with a December 15 deadline for January 1 coverage.

 What Happens If You Miss Open Enrollment?